 Only recently a ‘cure’ called ‘Applied Intentional Epigenetics’ has emerged on the Internet.
 While very little is known about the procedure itself the advertisers claim to ‘reprogramme DNA’ which should set everybody’s eugenics alarm bells off at once!

 Another new way of milking desperate parents and demeaning autistic children has been developed by a quack in London.
 Based on the techniques of the Scientology cult the child is verbally abused in the most extreme fashion, supposedly to ‘locate their inner trauma.’

 Initially used to 'treat' autistic enterocolitis (a disease ex-doctor Wakefield had made up), secretin (a gut hormone of pigs) is injected into the child.
 There is no documented proof that this bizarre method has any benefits; a child’s death has been linked to it, and a doctor in the UK has been suspended for using it.

 Autism can’t be medicated, although carefully considered medications may be beneficial for treating comorbid conditions like anxiety.

-If you want to help your autistic child develop their potential and learn to deal with their environment instead of breaking them, the most important step is to understand autism - not from the medical but from the autistic view.
+The most cost-effective and effective treatment for autism is acceptance.
+If you want to help your autistic child develop their potential and learn to deal with their environment instead of breaking them the most important step is to understand autism - not from the medical but from the autistic point of view.
 A good starting point is my article Understanding Autism.